 How much SAM risk do you have?

-We can provide you with an estimate of how much SAM risk your organization has, based on the data we have collected over the 15 years we have been helping organizations manage SAM risk.
+We can estimate how much sexual abuse and misconduct (SAM) risk your organization has, based on the data we have collected over the 15 years we have been helping organizations manage SAM risk.

-Our calculation of the cost of your SAM risk uses a factor-based approach derived from an estimate of the likelihood you will discover a SAM-related incident in the next 12 months (ignoring when any underlying SAM might have occurred) multiplied by the potential $ cost of the incident or incidents.
+Our calculation of your SAM risk cost uses a factor-based approach derived from estimating the likelihood you will discover a SAM-related incident in the next 12 months (ignoring when any underlying SAM might have occurred) multiplied by the potential $ cost of the incident or incidents.
 The result is an estimate of the total possible $ cost of all SAM-related incidents discovered by you in the next year, ignoring the cost or benefit of insurance.

 Use the button below to use our SAM risk calculator.
 We will send you an estimate of your SAM risk and how much we would charge you for an annual BOKSURE subscription based on how much SAM risk you have.